publicdocs/uscode/assets/md/titles/usc18/us/usc/t18/ptII/ch227/schA/m__us_usc_t18_s3553.md

     2010—Subsec. (c)(2).
 [Pub.
 L. 111–174][/us/pl/111/174] substituted “a statement of reasons form issued under [section 994(w)(1)(B) of title 28][/us/usc/t28/s994/w/1/B]” for “the written order of judgment and commitment”.

     2003—Subsec. (a)(4)(A).
 [Pub.
-L. 108–21, § 401(j)(5)(A)][/us/pl/108/21/s401/j/5/A], amended subpar.
+L. 108–21][/us/pl/108/21], § 401(j)(5)(A), amended subpar.
 (A) generally.
 Prior to amendment, subpar.
 (A) read as follows: “the applicable category of offense committed by the applicable category of defendant as set forth in the guidelines issued by the Sentencing Commission pursuant to [section 994(a)(1) of title 28][/us/usc/t28/s994/a/1], United States Code, and that are in effect on the date the defendant is sentenced; or”.

     Subsec. (a)(4)(B).
 [Pub.
-L. 108–21, § 401(j)(5)(B)][/us/pl/108/21/s401/j/5/B], inserted before semicolon at end “, taking into account any amendments made to such guidelines or policy statements by act of Congress (regardless of whether such amendments have yet to be incorporated by the Sentencing Commission into amendments issued under [section 994(p) of title 28][/us/usc/t28/s994/p])”.
+L. 108–21][/us/pl/108/21], § 401(j)(5)(B), inserted before semicolon at end “, taking into account any amendments made to such guidelines or policy statements by act of Congress (regardless of whether such amendments have yet to be incorporated by the Sentencing Commission into amendments issued under [section 994(p) of title 28][/us/usc/t28/s994/p])”.

     Subsec. (a)(5).
 [Pub.
-L. 108–21, § 401(j)(5)(C)][/us/pl/108/21/s401/j/5/C], amended par.
+L. 108–21][/us/pl/108/21], § 401(j)(5)(C), amended par.
 (5) generally.
 Prior to amendment, par.
 (5) read as follows: “any pertinent policy statement issued by the Sentencing Commission pursuant to [28 U.S.C.
 994(a)(2)][/us/usc/t28/s994/a/2] that is in effect on the date the defendant is sentenced;”.

     Subsec. (b).
 [Pub.
-L. 108–21, § 401(a)][/us/pl/108/21/s401/a], designated existing provisions as par.
+L. 108–21][/us/pl/108/21], § 401(a), designated existing provisions as par.
 (1), inserted par. heading, substituted “Except as provided in paragraph (2), the court” for “The court”, and added par.
 (2) and concluding provisions.

     Subsec. (c).
 [Pub.
-L. 108–21, § 401(c)(2)][/us/pl/108/21/s401/c/2], (3), in concluding provisions, inserted “, together with the order of judgment and commitment,” after “the court’s statement of reasons” and “and to the Sentencing Commission,” after “to the Probation System”.
+L. 108–21][/us/pl/108/21], § 401(c)(2), (3), in concluding provisions, inserted “, together with the order of judgment and commitment,” after “the court’s statement of reasons” and “and to the Sentencing Commission,” after “to the Probation System”.

     Subsec. (c)(2).
 [Pub.
-L. 108–21, § 401(c)(1)][/us/pl/108/21/s401/c/1], substituted “described, which reasons must also be stated with specificity in the written order of judgment and commitment, except to the extent that the court relies upon statements received in camera in accordance with Federal Rule of Criminal Procedure 32.
+L. 108–21][/us/pl/108/21], § 401(c)(1), substituted “described, which reasons must also be stated with specificity in the written order of judgment and commitment, except to the extent that the court relies upon statements received in camera in accordance with Federal Rule of Criminal Procedure 32.
 In the event that the court relies upon statements received in camera in accordance with Federal Rule of Criminal Procedure 32 the court shall state that such statements were so received and that it relied upon the content of such statements” for “described”.

     2002—Subsec. (e).
 [Pub.
 L. 107–273][/us/pl/107/273] inserted “a” before “minimum sentence”.

     1996—Subsec. (f).
 [Pub.
-L. 104–294, § 601(h)][/us/pl/104/294/s601/h], amended directory language of [Pub.
-L. 103–322, § 80001(a)][/us/pl/103/322/s80001/a].
+L. 104–294][/us/pl/104/294], § 601(h), amended directory language of [Pub.
+L. 103–322][/us/pl/103/322], § 80001(a).
 See 1994 Amendment note below.

     [Pub.
-L. 104–294, § 601(b)(5)][/us/pl/104/294/s601/b/5], in introductory provisions, substituted “section 1010 or 1013 of the Controlled Substances Import and Export Act ([21 U.S.C.
+L. 104–294][/us/pl/104/294], § 601(b)(5), in introductory provisions, substituted “section 1010 or 1013 of the Controlled Substances Import and Export Act ([21 U.S.C.
 960][/us/usc/t21/s960], 963)” for “section 1010 or 1013 of the Controlled Substances Import and Export Act ([21 U.S.C.
 961][/us/usc/t21/s961], 963)”.

     Subsec. (f)(4).
 [Pub.
-L. 104–294, § 601(b)(6)][/us/pl/104/294/s601/b/6], substituted “section 408 of the Controlled Substances Act” for “[21 U.S.C.
+L. 104–294][/us/pl/104/294], § 601(b)(6), substituted “section 408 of the Controlled Substances Act” for “[21 U.S.C.
 848][/us/usc/t21/s848]”.

     1994—Subsec. (a)(4).
 [Pub.
-L. 103–322, § 280001][/us/pl/103/322/s280001], amended par.
+L. 103–322][/us/pl/103/322], § 280001, amended par.
 (4) generally.
 Prior to amendment, par.
 (4) read as follows: “the kinds of sentence and the sentencing range established for the applicable category of offense committed by the applicable category of defendant as set forth in the guidelines that are issued by the Sentencing Commission pursuant to [28 U.S.C.
 994(a)(1)][/us/usc/t28/s994/a/1] and that are in effect on the date the defendant is sentenced;”.

     Subsec. (f).
 [Pub.
-L. 103–322, § 80001(a)][/us/pl/103/322/s80001/a], as amended by [Pub.
-L. 104–294, § 601(h)][/us/pl/104/294/s601/h], added subsec. (f).
+L. 103–322][/us/pl/103/322], § 80001(a), as amended by [Pub.
+L. 104–294][/us/pl/104/294], § 601(h), added subsec. (f).

     1988—Subsec. (c).
 [Pub.
 L. 100–690][/us/pl/100/690] inserted “or other appropriate public record” after “transcription” in second sentence and struck out “clerk of the” before “court” in last sentence.

     1987—Subsec. (b).
 [Pub.
-L. 100–182, § 3(1)][/us/pl/100/182/s3/1], (2), substituted “court finds that there exists an aggravating or mitigating circumstance of a kind, or to a degree, not adequately taken into consideration by the Sentencing Commission in formulating the guidelines that should result” for “court finds that an aggravating or mitigating circumstance exists that was not adequately taken into consideration by the Sentencing Commission in formulating the guidelines and that should result”.
+L. 100–182][/us/pl/100/182], § 3(1), (2), substituted “court finds that there exists an aggravating or mitigating circumstance of a kind, or to a degree, not adequately taken into consideration by the Sentencing Commission in formulating the guidelines that should result” for “court finds that an aggravating or mitigating circumstance exists that was not adequately taken into consideration by the Sentencing Commission in formulating the guidelines and that should result”.

     [Pub.
-L. 100–182, § 3(3)][/us/pl/100/182/s3/3], inserted after first sentence “In determining whether a circumstance was adequately taken into consideration, the court shall consider only the sentencing guidelines, policy statements, and official commentary of the Sentencing Commission.”
+L. 100–182][/us/pl/100/182], § 3(3), inserted after first sentence “In determining whether a circumstance was adequately taken into consideration, the court shall consider only the sentencing guidelines, policy statements, and official commentary of the Sentencing Commission.”

     [Pub.
-L. 100–182, § 16(a)][/us/pl/100/182/s16/a], substituted “In the absence of an applicable sentencing guideline, the court shall impose an appropriate sentence, having due regard for the purposes set forth in subsection (a)(2).
+L. 100–182][/us/pl/100/182], § 16(a), substituted “In the absence of an applicable sentencing guideline, the court shall impose an appropriate sentence, having due regard for the purposes set forth in subsection (a)(2).
 In the absence of an applicable sentencing guideline in the case of an offense other than a petty offense, the court shall also have due regard for the relationship of the sentence imposed to sentences prescribed by guidelines applicable to similar offenses and offenders, and to the applicable policy statements of the Sentencing Commission.” for “In the absence of an applicable sentencing guideline, the court shall impose an appropriate sentence, having due regard for the relationship of the sentence imposed to sentences prescribed by guidelines applicable to similar offenses and offenders, the applicable policy statements of the Sentencing Commission, and the purposes of sentencing set forth in subsection (a)(2).”

     Subsec. (c)(1).
 [Pub.
-L. 100–182, § 17][/us/pl/100/182/s17], inserted “and that range exceeds 24 months,”.
+L. 100–182][/us/pl/100/182], § 17, inserted “and that range exceeds 24 months,”.

     1986—Subsec. (a)(7).
 [Pub.
-L. 99–646, § 81(a)][/us/pl/99/646/s81/a], added par.
+L. 99–646][/us/pl/99/646], § 81(a), added par.
 (7).

     Subsec. (b).
 [Pub.
-L. 99–646, § 9(a)][/us/pl/99/646/s9/a], inserted provision relating to sentencing in the absence of applicable guidelines.
+L. 99–646][/us/pl/99/646], § 9(a), inserted provision relating to sentencing in the absence of applicable guidelines.

     Subsec. (c).
 [Pub.
-L. 99–646, § 8(a)][/us/pl/99/646/s8/a], substituted “If the court does not order restitution, or orders only partial restitution” for “If the sentence does not include an order of restitution”.
+L. 99–646][/us/pl/99/646], § 8(a), substituted “If the court does not order restitution, or orders only partial restitution” for “If the sentence does not include an order of restitution”.

     Subsec. (d).
 [Pub.
-L. 99–646, § 80(a)][/us/pl/99/646/s80/a], struck out “or restitution” after “notice” in heading, and struck out “or an order of restitution pursuant to section 3556,” after “section 3555,” in introductory text.
+L. 99–646][/us/pl/99/646], § 80(a), struck out “or restitution” after “notice” in heading, and struck out “or an order of restitution pursuant to section 3556,” after “section 3555,” in introductory text.

     Subsec. (e).
 [Pub.
 L. 99–570][/us/pl/99/570] added subsec. (e).

  __Effective Date of 1994 Amendment__

 [Pub.
-L. 103–322, title VIII, § 80001(c)][/us/pl/103/322/s80001/c], Sept.
+L. 103–322, title VIII][/us/pl/103/322/tVIII], § 80001(c), Sept.
 13, 1994, [108 Stat.
 1986][/us/stat/108/1986], provided that:

 > “The amendment made by subsection (a) \[amending this section\] shall apply to all sentences imposed on or after the 10th day beginning after the date of enactment of this Act \[Sept.
 13, 1994\].”